pinecoders/pinecoders.github.io/techniques/dsp/README.md

 #### Sine Wave

-The simplest periodic signal is the sine wave, with function computed in Pinescript as follows:
+The simplest periodic signal is the sine wave, with function computed in Pine Script as follows:

 ```
 sinewave(period,amplitude,phase)=>